livioribeiro/selva/README.md

 Documentation: https://livioribeiro.github.io/selva/

-Selva is a Python ASGI web framework built on top of [asgikit](https://pypi.org/project/asgikit/) and inspired by Spring Boot, AspNet Core, FastAPI and Go's net/http.
+Selva is a Python ASGI web framework built on top of [asgikit](https://pypi.org/project/asgikit/) and inspired by Spring Boot, AspNet, FastAPI and Go's net/http.

 It features a Dependency Injection system to help build robust and reliable applications.